Many people are affected by sleep disorders.

 Melatonin works closely with your body's circadian rhythm to prepare you for sleep.
 The level rises at night.

-In an analysis of 19 studies of people with insomnia, scientists found that melatonin reduced the time it took to fall asleep by an average of 7 minutes.
+In an analysis of 19 studies of people with sleep disorders, scientists found that melatonin shortened the time it took to fall asleep by an average of 7 minutes.

 In many of these studies, people also reported significantly better sleep quality ( 19 ).

-Jet lag occurs when your body's internal clock is not synchronized with the new time zone.
-Shift workers may also experience jet lag symptoms as they work during a time normally scheduled for sleep ( 20 ).
+Jet lag occurs when your body's internal clock is out of sync with the new time zone.
+Shift workers may also experience jet lag symptoms because they work during a time that would normally be scheduled for sleep ( 20 ).

-Melatonin can help reduce jet lag by synchronizing your internal clock with the daylight saving time ( 21 ).
+Melatonin can help reduce jet lag by synchronizing your internal clock with the time change ( 21 ).

 For example, an analysis of 10 studies examined the effects of melatonin in people who crossed five or more time zones.
-The scientists found that melatonin is remarkably effective in reducing the effects of jet lag
+The scientists found that melatonin is remarkably effective at reducing the effects of jet lag.

-The analysis also revealed that both lower doses (0.5 mg) and higher doses (5 mg) were equally effective in reducing jet lag (22).
+The analysis also found that both lower doses (0.5 mg) and higher doses (5 mg) were equally effective in reducing jet lag ( 22 ).

 SUMMARY

-Many studies show that you can fall asleep faster with melatonin.
-It can also help people with jet lag to fall asleep.
+Many studies show that melatonin can help you fall asleep faster.
+It can also help people with jet lag fall asleep.

 5 More Health Benefits of Melatonin